RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add Portuguese, Russian and Japanese translations.
 * Remove light mode

+#### Editor
+* Add highlighting and code completion to all file types supported by Pygments (a syntax highlighting library)
+* Use `Ctrl+M` and `Ctrl+Alt+M` to visually create matrices and vectors.
+It also works on the Python and IPython consoles.
+* Add a new file switcher inspired by the Sublime Text one, which can be called with the `Ctrl+P` shortcut.
+It can also be used to look for classes, functions and methods inside a file, using the `@my_function` syntax.

+#### Projects:
+* A new menu entry called *Projects* was added to the main window with all actions related to projects.
+* A project now save the state of open files in the Editor, so that people can easily work on different coding efforts at the same time.
+* The project's path is added to `PYTHONPATH`, so that Python packages developed as part of a project can be easily imported in Spyder consoles.
+* The project explorer now shows a file tree view of the current project, as other editors and IDEs do (e.g. Sublime Text and VSCode).
+* Projects are completely optional and not imposed on users, i.e. users can work without creating any project.

 #### Settings
 * Keyboard shortcuts can now be entered in an easier and more intuitive way.
 * Add a menu entry to reset to default settings, under